Dog & Cat Teeth Cleaning in Fayetteville for a Healthy Mouth

-Preventing Dental Disease with Professional Care
+Preventing Dental Disease with Professional Teeth Cleaning

 Dental disease prevention focuses on maintaining good oral hygiene with both professional cleanings as well as at-home care.
-Our veterinarians and technicians expertly perform dental cleanings to remove tartar and plaque buildup which greatly improves your pet’s oral health.
+Our veterinarians and technicians expertly perform teeth cleanings to remove tartar and plaque buildup which greatly improves your pet’s oral health.

 Our dental services include:

 - Digital dental radiographs to examine teeth and roots below the gum line

 - Ultrasonic scaling of each tooth to remove tartar

 - Polishing the teeth to prevent future tartar buildup

 - Extracting diseased or broken teeth, only as needed

 Dental procedures require anesthesia for the safety of both your pet and our staff.
 Just as with surgery, your pet receives pre-anesthetic blood work to ensure they are healthy enough for the procedure, an IV catheter to provide them with warmed fluids, and full monitoring of their vitals with our quality equipment.